Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Background

-In this section, we briefly present the related work of the study with a focus on existing research.
-Section \ref{LLMs in SE} provides an overview of studies concerning LLMs and SE.
-Section \ref{LLM in QDA} examines works that have utilized LLMs for qualitative data analysis.
+In this section, we briefly present the background of the study with a focus on existing research.
+Section \ref{LLMsinSE} provides an overview of studies concerning LLMs and SE.
+Section \ref{QDAinSE} provides a background study on qualitative data analysis in SE.
+Finally, section \ref{LLMinQDA} examines works that have utilized LLMs for qualitative data analysis.